Become a Peer Educator

 Why did you join COPE?

-Position: Recruitment Chair
+Position: Communication Chair

 Why did you join COPE?

-Position: Internal Relations Chair
+Position: Internal Relations Co-Chair

 Why did you join COPE?

-Position: Communications Chair
+Position: Co-Internal Relations Chair

 Why did you join COPE?